 Train Car at Adams-Ricci Park – Enola

 A lovely 1943 vintage red caboose at Adams-Ricci Park recognizes the importance of the railroads to this region – particularly the nearby Enola Freight Yard.
 The caboose was dedicated in 2005 in conjunction with the freight yard’s 100th-anniversary celebration.

 Cumberland Valley Railroad Museum – Shippensburg

-Continuing with the railroad theme, take a leisurely drive across Cumberland Valley from Enola to Shippensburg where you can visit the Cumberland Valley Railroad Museum.
-Located inside a renovated 1956 Penn Central 50-foot boxcar, the exhibits and artifacts depict ways in which the local railroads affected the region.
+Continuing with the railroad theme, take a leisurely drive across Cumberland Valley from Enola to Shippensburg, where you can visit the Cumberland Valley Railroad Museum.
+Located inside a renovated 1956 Penn Central 50-foot boxcar, the exhibits and artifacts depict how the local railroads affected the region.
 The museum is located at one of the trailheads to the Cumberland Valley Rail Trail, a 13-mile walking/hiking/biking trail that follows the abandoned Cumberland Valley Railroad corridor from Shippensburg to Newville.
 (TIP: Railroad aficionados should also visit the Stationmaster’s House at the Mechanicsburg Museum.
 The house was built in 1866 by the Cumberland Valley Railroad for the stationmaster and is furnished to represent the time he spent there with his family in the 1860s.)

 Iron Furnace – Boiling Springs